Tuvaluan constitutional crisis: Dismissal of Willy Telavi

-A day later, on 1 August 2013, Prime Minister Willy Telavi issued a public announcement where he informed the nation that he advised the Queen of Tuvalu, Elizabeth II, to remove Governor-General Itelali from his post.
-Responding to this, Governor-General Italeli, acting on behalf of the Queen sent out a proclamation dismissing Telavi as the Prime Minister of Tuvalu.
+A day later, on 1 August 2013, Prime Minister Willy Telavi issued a public announcement that he had advised the Queen of Tuvalu, Elizabeth II, to remove Governor-General Itelali from his post.
+The Queen gave no indication of her reaction to Telavi's letter, leaving Italeli's position secure.

-The Queen chose to delay officially accepting the Prime Minister's advice, though she cannot reject it outright.
-Until then, the Governor-General was still incumbent: "Up until now I have not received anything from Telavi so I have decided to use my own powers and make the proclamation," Italeli said.
+Governor-General Italeli, acting on his reserve powers, sent out a proclamation dismissing Telavi as the Prime Minister of Tuvalu.
 Minutes later, Opposition leader Enele Sopoaga was appointed as acting prime minister.

-Although advice from the Prime Minister to the Queen is binding, she does have to officially accept or assent in order for it to go into effect.
-The Governor-General's office source said that no decision from Elizabeth II had been made yet as to whether Itelali's removal by Telavi would be accepted, and thus, at the time of dismissing Telavi, Itelali remained the incumbent Governor-General of Tuvalu.

 Willy Telavi defended his actions in not calling the by-election or recalling Parliament, and placed the responsibility for the constitutional crisis with Sir Iakoba Italeli, the Governor-General, who he says intervened only five days after the by-election, "Though he got the power to do that, we are a small country where we can consult each other without resorting to this kind of exercising of powers".

 Appointment of Enele Sopoaga

-On Friday 2 August, Willy Tevali faced a motion of no confidence, the voting was eight for the motion, four against and one abstention - the Speaker abstained from voting on the motion.
+On Friday 2 August, Willy Tevali faced a motion of no confidence, the voting was eight for the motion, four against and one abstention – the Speaker abstained from voting on the motion.
 The Governor-General ordered parliament to meet once again on the following Saturday to elect a new prime minister, and a ballot held was won by the opposition leader by 8 votes to 5; following the vote Enele Sopoaga was sworn in as Tuvalu's new prime minister on 5 August 2013.
 He appointed his new cabinet to the Sopoaga Ministry the same day.
 A High Court challenged to Telavi's removal was considered, but never eventuated.